aws-samples/mask-pii-with-aws-glue-blog/README.md

 ./connect_to_database.sh
 ```

 Enter the **password** to connect to the database.
-This is the password you provided when launching the Cloudformation stack.
+This is the password you provided when launching the CloudFormation stack.

 Then run the following commands to create and populate the `customer` table: